MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## June 29, 2022

-Version XXX of the PC and HoloLens apps provides a bug fix for a permissions issue in the June 9 release related to Microsoft Intune.
+Version 703.2206.27001 of the HoloLens app provides a bug fix for a permissions issue in the June 9 release related to Microsoft Intune.

 ## June 9, 2022